Federated Domain Generalization: A Survey: Methodologies: A Survey

 \subsubsection{Federated Domain Translation}

 Domain translation \cite{chu2018survey, saunders2022domain} refers to the task of converting or adapting content from one domain to another domain while preserving its meaning and quality.
-Federated domain translation is a method that aims to perform translation tasks across multiple domains in a federated learning framework while preserving data privacy and security.
+Federated domain translation is a method that aims to perform translation tasks across multiple domains in an FL framework while preserving data privacy and security.

 Iterative naive barycenter \cite{zhao2018federated} for FDG aims to find a common representation or domain-invariant subspace by iteratively averaging the distributions or representations from multiple source domains.
 Zhou \textit{et al.} \cite{zhou2023efficient} proposed a federated domain translation method that generates pseudo-data for each client which could be useful for multiple downstream learning tasks.
-Wang \textit{et al.} \cite{xie2022fedmed} introduced FedMed-GAN, a benchmark for federated domain translation, which effectively addresses mode collapse, maintains generator performance, and demonstrates adaptability to different data proportions and variation.
+Wang \textit{et al.} \cite{xie2022fedmed} \hlyellow{introduced FedMed-GAN, a benchmark for federated domain translation.
+This benchmark effectively combats mode collapse, preserves generator performance, and showcases adaptability across varying data proportions and distributions.}

 By translating data or knowledge across domains in the FL setup, models can benefit from a more diverse and comprehensive training dataset, leading to improved performance and generalization in real-world applications.